oveee92/oveee92.github.io/docs/bash_hotkeys.md

 you run ++ctrl+y++ later, all the words you deleted with ++ctrl+w++ sequentially will be pasted back.

+### ++ctrl+s++ and ++ctrl+q++

+You probably used ++ctrl+s++ before, "freezing" your terminal.
+It can be unfrozen with ++ctrl+q++.

+But it can be used intentionally too, for example if you want to highlight/copy something before some other output scrolls it away.

+Depending on your terminal emulator, multiplexer, line history, etc. you might be able to scroll back up and get it later, but why wait when you can just pause and do it right now?

 ### ++alt++ ++left++ and ++right++

 To jump word-by-word instead of letter-by-letter through your current command.

 ## Directory navigation